psesh/psesh.github.io/index.md

 I'm a postdoctoral fellow at the [Department of Engineering, University of Cambridge](http://www.eng.cam.ac.uk).
 I am also a Group Leader in the [Data-Centric Engineering Programme at the Alan Turing Institute](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering).
 I trained as a computational engineer with a focus in aerodynamics.

-My research area is *aerospace data-centric engineering*: applying existing, and developing novel data-driven algorithms and computational heuristics to aerospace data for better inference and decision-making.
+My research area is *aerospace data-centric engineering*: applying existing, and developing novel data-driven algorithms and computational heuristics in **dimension reduction**, **uncertainty quantification** and **machine learning** to aerospace data for better inference and decision-making.

 More specifically, my research interests include:

-- subspace-based dimension reduction algorithms
+- studying experimental uncertainty quantification methods for instrumentation
-- measurement uncertainty quantification techniques in aerospace
+- developing subspace-based dimension reduction algorithms
-- dimension reduction aided pedigree rules in turbomachinery design and manufacturing
+- identifying dimension reduction aided pedigree rules in turbomachinery design and manufacturing
 - constructing global and local polynomial approximations for aerospace models

 I am the founder and lead developer of the [Effective Quadratures](https://www.effective-quadratures.org) open-source project.
 Our goal is to  solve a range of problems in machine learning, uncertainty quantification and optimization using polynomials!